AlexeyVulf/hiker-doc/docs/source/gettingstarted.rst

 Trial version
 ------------------------------------

-Have a trial by a following link `hikerapi SaaS <https://hikerapi.com/p/894GyDoD>`_
+Have a trial by a following link `HikerApi SaaS <https://hikerapi.com/p/894GyDoD>`_

 A demonstration of an example
 ------------------------------------

-In order to show what hikerapi brings into the table, we'll walk you through an example of a Python-hikerapi usage.
+In order to show what HikerApi brings into the table, we'll walk you through an example of a Python-HikerApi usage.

 .. code-block:: python